Kyuyrii/Catppuccin-full-folders/README.md

 ## Usage

-Download the files containing the folders with the icons in [Releases](https://github.com/Kyuyrii/Catppuccin-full-folders/releases)
+You can download the created folders with the icons [here](https://github.com/Kyuyrii/Catppuccin-full-folders/releases/tag/2025-06-30-icons)

 #### If you prefer to generate the folders with papirus-folders, follow these instructions: